Careers in Consulting

 Consulting is a broad term that, in its most basic form, is the work of solving business problems.
 Employers from the private, public and social sectors hire consultants to help them increase efficiency and revenues, reduce spending, or plan for future success.

 Consulting is a team-oriented and relational profession that requires you to work with others on project or case teams to build rapport with clients, understand their needs, conduct due diligence, and offer recommendations for change and implementation.
 Consultants typically work on projects for 3-to-6 months at a time and many firms require the work to be done on the client site Monday through Thursday, which often involves intense travel.

 1. Management/Strategy Consulting Firms

-Management consulting firms provide strategic or operational advice to organizations in a variety of industries.
-The top three management consulting firms are often referred to as “MBB,” or McKinsey, Bain and BCG.
-Other major management consulting firms include A.T.
-Kearney, and L.E.K.
+Management consulting firms provide strategic or operational advice to organizations that span a variety of industries.
+The top three management consulting firms are often referred to as “MBB,” or McKinsey, Bain, and Boston Consulting Group (BCG).
+Other major management consulting firms include Accenture, Kearney, and L.E.K.
 Consulting.

 2. Big Four-Affiliated Consulting Firms

 The Big Four firms (Deloitte, PwC, EY and KPMG) who each have robust accounting practices, have ramped up their advisory offerings, providing strategic business and operations services to many of the same clients served by the MBB consulting firms.

 Boutique consulting firms typically specialize in a particular industry, process, or type of consulting.
 Types of boutique consulting firms with sample firms that have hired Georgetown students in the past include: Charles River Associates, Navigant Consulting, NERA Economic Consulting, and Heidrick & Struggles.